solita/solita.github.com/_posts/2022-12-08-developer-survey-2022.md

 While in the title catalog in the Solita developer community we do not have many people with dedicated testing roles, we do have proper focus in the maturity and quality of the code that we produce.
 Our teams contribute in all testing activities from smoke testing to regression/acceptance tests and we also conduct penetration testing and A/B testing for some of our customers.

-In the past two years the most used test frameworks are [**Cypress**](https://www.cypress.io/) (31%), [**JUnit**](https://junit.org/junit5/) (30%) and [**Jest**](https://jestjs.io/) (21%).
-Besides unit testing, UI testing and E2E testing are done with e.g. [**Robot Framework**](https://robotframework.org/), [**Puppeteer**](https://pptr.dev/) and [**Cucumber**](https://cucumber.io/) frameworks.
+In the past two years the most used test frameworks are [**Cypress**](https://www.cypress.io/) for end-to-end (E2E) testing (31%), [**JUnit**](https://junit.org/junit5/) (30%) and [**Jest**](https://jestjs.io/) (21%) for unit testing.
+Besides these, testing is also done with e.g. [**Robot Framework**](https://robotframework.org/), [**Puppeteer**](https://pptr.dev/) and [**Cucumber**](https://cucumber.io/) frameworks.

 Automation is heavily used in the testing.
 79% have automated unit tests, 63% integration tests, 48% E2E tests.
 Around 10% of the respondents indicate that in their projects the automation extends to performance and security testing.

 ## Trends & Insights

 During the past two years, Solita Developer community has grown significantly both through organic new hires and acquisitions.
-Particularly **Commentor** from DK joining Solita brought in a merry lot of Microsoft/Azure stack users (and about 70 respondents in the survey).
+Particularly **Commentor** from Denmark joining Solita brought in a merry lot of Microsoft/Azure stack users (and about 70 respondents in the survey).
 This has an impact on multiple levels, and it shows also in this survey in the response spread for many questions, starting from the most common workstation OS, which tipped towards Windows by a clear margin.
 Solita's Mobile development has been traditionally Finland-originating endeavour, but with Commentor, we now also have several people working with mobile stacks in Denmark.

 Low-code platforms are something that the 2020 survey did not acknowledge at all.
 In the past two years, we have seen an increasing demand for low-code solutions in our customer base, and we have started to invest in utilising various low-code platforms in our projects.